thomhammond/HTMLTagAnalyzer/README.md

 HTML Tag Analyzer is a basic demo app that takes in a URL and generates a table showing the types of HTML tags used and the number of occurrences of each tag type.

-## To Install
+## To Install and Run:

-In your terminal type:
+First clone the repo:

 ```
 git clone https://github.com/ThomasHammond/HTMLTagAnalyzer.git
 ```

-## To Run

-From the HTMLTagAnalyzer directory you have two options:
+From the HTMLTagAnalyzer directory:

-Firstly, you may choose to activate the provided virtual environment using:
+If you are using a virtual environment (which I highly recommend), first activate your environment and install the required libraries and dependencies by running:

 ```
-source venv/bin/activate
+pip install -r requirements.txt
 ```

+\*** If you're having trouble with installing PyQt5 and you're using a Mac with an M1 chip, please read [this](URL "https://stackoverflow.com/questions/65901162/how-can-i-run-pyqt5-on-my-mac-with-m1chip") \***

 and initialize the app by typing: